bjayanta/dart/readme.md

   - Calculate power of a certain number.
 For e.g 7^3=343
   - Get random number 1 - 10
   - Generate random number between any number range.
+  - Generate a list of 5 random numbers between 500 to 1000
   - Creating a random number guessing game.